hr567/Ana/README.md

 # [Ana Project](https://gitlab.com/hr567/Ana)

-A judge for ACM.
+A open source judge for ACMers in Rust

 ## Status

 Ana is ALMOST done.
-But there are some known bugs/todos:

-* Ana in Docker can not work now (May be caused by /tmp dir)
-* Need more test
+But we need more test and documents.
-* Need documents

 ## Requirements